A-train (Texas): Operators

 On July 20, 2016, First Transit (the American subsidiary of British transportation operator FirstGroup) signed an agreement with DCTA to operate the A-train starting from October of that year.
 First had already been the operator for DCTA's bus service since 2007.
 The contract would last nine years with a five-year extension option.
 Local rail operator Rio Grande Pacific was also contracted to provide signaling, dispatching, and track maintenance.

 On November 3, 2020, Rio Grande Pacific assumed the operations of the A-train for the remainder of the contract and partnered with Stadler US for the maintenance of rolling stock.

 Future

 The North Central Texas Council of Governments Mobility 2045 plan calls for the A-train to be extended south to interchange with the DART Silver Line.
 As of June 2025, DCTA is in discussions with DART to extend the A-train to Downtown Carrollton in an agreement which previously included a joint rail facility for the DART Silver Line.

 In addition to the Downtown Carrollton extension, there are plans to create an infill station to serve Corinth, a non-member city between Denton and Highland Village.
+However, Corinth would have to vote to join DCTA before the station would be built; as of 2026 there are no plans for such an election.